Monogamy of entanglement of maximal dimension: Conclusions

 \section{Conclusions}

-In this work we have derived an inequality which expresses a quantitative constraint of sharing entanglement in a pure tripartite qudit state.
-Our inequality involves G-concurrence as a measure of entanglement.
-It is worth noting that one can reproduce the monogamy inequality akin to \cite{ckw} from (\ref{ineq}).
-For qubit systems, G-concurrence and concurrence are synonymous, hence we trace back the CKW inequality.
-However, the inequality based on G-concurrence is valid for arbitrary dimensional systems.
-Intuitively, it seems that other monotones also satisfy certain algebraic constraints, and it would be an interesting line of study to further explore the monogamous nature of entanglement using other monotones.
+In this work, we have proved an inequality which expresses a quantitative constraint of sharing entanglement in a pure tripartite qudit state.
+Our inequality involves G-concurrence measure of entanglement.
+To establish the monogamy inequality, we have formulated a rigorous framework for estimating an upper bound of G-concurrence of arbitrary dimensional mixed states.
+It further motivates to obtain a tighter upper bound of G-concurrence that might serve as a quantifier of entanglement of qudit mixed states.
+It is worth noting that we can reproduce the monogamy inequality akin to CKW inequality \cite{ckw} from our derived monogamy relation (\ref{ineq}).
+For qubit systems, G-concurrence is realised as concurrence, hence, we trace back the CKW inequality.
+However, the monogamy inequality based on G-concurrence measure of entanglement is valid for arbitrary dimensional tripartite states.
+Intuitively, it seems that other concurrence monotones specified in \cite{gour2} would also satisfy certain algebraic constraints, and it is an interesting direction of future study to further explore the monogamous nature of entanglement using these concurrence monotones.
 On the other hand, a universal monogamy inequality must involve arbitrary dimensional multipartite systems.
-Although the CKW inequality can be generalised for arbitrary N-partite states, it fails to work for certain $d>2$ systems.
-So, it would be worthwhile to check whether the inequality (\ref{ineq}) can be extended for the multipartite scenario.
+Although CKW inequality can be generalised for arbitrary N-partite states, it does not hold for $d>2$.
+So, it would be worthwhile to investigate whether the inequality (\ref{ineq}) can be extended for the multipartite scenario.
+It would also be an interesting direction to investigate monogamy exponent \cite{gour4} obtained in the present analysis for G-concurrence measure is the tightest possible bound, or the minimal achievable exponent.